gshearer/hodlgreed/README.md

 - Greed!

 # Installation
-It's beyond the scope of this README to assist with gekko related configi and setup.
+It's beyond the scope of this README to assist with gekko related config and setup.
 Please see Gekko wiki for documentation on the bot itself.

 - Copy the hodlgreed.js file to your gekko/strategies folder
 - Copy the hodlgreed.toml file to your gekko/config/strategies folder